legerch/develop-memo/Documentations/Developpement/Compilers/GCC/readme.md

     > **Note :** In C++, `-ansi` is equivalent to `-std=c++98`

 - `-std=`
-Refer to official documnetation for more information about this option : [GCC dialect option](https://gcc.gnu.org/onlinedocs/gcc/C-Dialect-Options.html).
+Refer to official documentation for more information about this option : [GCC dialect option](https://gcc.gnu.org/onlinedocs/gcc/C-Dialect-Options.html).
 Standard value can be found at : [GCC Standard](https://gcc.gnu.org/onlinedocs/gcc/Standards.html#Standards)
     > Currently (05/2021), `-std=` default value is :
     > - **C** : `-std=gnu17`